Financial-Times/o-expander/MIGRATION.md

 To support Internet Explorer include the `Element.prototype.classList` and `Array.from` polyfills in your project.

+Expanders with the `shrinkTo` (`data-shrink-to`) option set to a number, to toggle a collapsing list, will now have `aria-hidden` set on collapsed items.
+No changes should be required.

 The JavaScript options have been updated:

 - `rootClassName` has been removed.
 Instead use `o-expander` classes for styles.